Ikayherce/debbies-blog/README.md

 ### The text of the recipes
 - The text of the recipe posts has been created with the assistance of AI (Chat GPT).
 ### Other resources
-- Slack
-Fellow students at the Swedish Community channel have helped me with troubleshooting when it comes to bootstrap styles, padding and media queries.
+- Slack: fellow students at the Swedish Community channel have helped me with troubleshooting when it comes to bootstrap styles, padding and media queries.
-- Tutor assistance
-Some of Code Institute's tutors have helped identify and solve errors along the process.
+- Tutor assistance: some of Code Institute's tutors have helped identify and solve errors along the process.